Sarithatammineni/Sarithatammineni/README.md

 ## 🏡 Home Renovation Management System

-A full-stack application designed to simplify the home renovation process by helping users plan projects, estimate costs, and monitor progress—all from one place.
+A full-stack application designed to simplify the home renovation process by helping users plan projects, estimate costs, and monitor progress all from one place.

 **Key Features**